 #9 Haleakala- Sliding Sands Trail, Haleakala Crater, 10 miles

-Then, hikers can walk a bit further to the Kaupo Store and treat themselves to a icy cold beer.
-Sliding Sands is not suggested for small children or amateur hikers, but is great for those up for one of the best adventures on Maui.
+Then, hikers can walk a bit further to the Kaupo Store and treat themselves to an icy cold beer.
+Sliding Sands is not suggested for small children or amateur hikers but is great for those up for one of the best adventures on Maui.
 This is surely one that you and your friends will never forget!
-Fees are associated at the Haleakala Visitors Center pending all activities.
+Fees are associated with the Haleakala Visitors Center pending all activities.

 For more information, please visit Sliding Sands Trail on Maui online.

 #10 Halemauu Trail, Haleakala Crater, 10 miles